AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-ditamap.md

     ![](images/download-report-dialog-new.png){width="550" align="left"}

-    You can also download the CSV of the generated report later from the AEM notification Inbox.
+    You can also download the CSV of the generated report later from the Experience Manager Notification Inbox.

     Select the generated report in the Inbox to download the report.